zkyim/my-first-project/README.md

 # My First Project 👋
-hello in my first project
+hello in my first project.
 i used html, css and javascript